HariSekhon/Knowledge-Base/travel.md

 no staff most of the time or seeing other guests.

 [Restaurang Kryp In](https://restaurangkrypin.se/) is good in the centre.

+### Turkey

+#### Istanbul

+I am shocked how expensive Istanbul is, triply so arriving from Morocco.

+One taxi driver quoted me "20 Euros" (not even their local currency) to go 1 mile down the road!

+I asked 2 taxi drivers
+to take me from Gayrettepe to Sultanahmet and they flat out refused in Turkish without speaking English.

+I tried the [BiTaxi](https://www.bitaksi.com/en) app and it failed to find drivers for me several times, even with tips pre-added.

 ### UAE